69% of $50,000 goal

 Share our story on social media to spread the word about our campaign.

 “I started as a volunteer for Mobile Meals as a tribute to my mother,” Charley said.
 “I lived about 100 miles from her and wasn’t able to do as much for her as I would have liked in her later years.
 Fortunately, other neighbors were there to help.
 I’ve tried to reach out to help the elderly in my own community.
 They are so appreciative of the meal but also the daily contact with a friendly volunteer.”

 $0.20 per mile provides 28 meals

 $0.50 per mile provides 70 meals

 $1.00 per mile provides 140 meals

-Where will he be walking?
+Where did Charley walk?
 Featured in films such as “The Way” starring Martin Sheen, the Camino de Santiago de Compostela is a route that’s been followed by pilgrims for almost 2000 years.
 The route stretches across northern Spain, crossing two mountain ranges and a high, treeless plateau, and ends at the tomb of St. James in the Cathedral de Santiago de Compostela.
 Charley sees this as a special kind of pilgrimage, dedicated to a program that has helped so many seniors stay safe in their homes.

 More about Mobile Meals: Each weekday, over 100 volunteers deliver Mobile Meals to approximately 1,100 seniors who are unable to cook and have no one to prepare meals for them.
 With your help, Charley hopes to raise $50,000 to provide nutrition assistance and social support to Knox County’s older adult population.